SumitKumarCSE/NodeJS/Notes.md

 3. Working with directories: fs.mkdir(), fs.mddirSync(), fs.readdir(), fs.readdirSync()
 4. File Stats and Information: fs.stat(), fs.statSync()
 5. File manipulation: fs.rename(), fs.renameSync(), fs.unlink(), fs.unlinkSync()

+Difference between async and sync file operations:<br />
+The synchronous method blocks the execution of further code until the file is completely read.
+It returns the contents of the file as a string or buffer.
+The code execution halts until the entire file is read, and then the data is logged to the console.

+The asynchronous method reads the file without blocking the execution of other code.
+It takes a callback function that is executed when the file reading is complete.
+The code execution continues, and when the file reading is complete, the data is logged to the console.

+# http module
+The http module is a core module in Node.js that provides functionality for creating HTTP servers and making HTTP requests.
+It allows us to interact with the HTTP protocol, enabling our Node.js applications to handle HTTP-related operations.
+Main functionalities of http module:
+1. `Creating an HTTP server`: The http.createServer() method is used to create an HTTP server instance.
+We can specify a callback function that is called for every incoming HTTP request to handle the request and send a response.
+The server can listen on a specific port for incoming requests using the server.listen() method.
+2. `Handling Incoming Requests`: The server's callback function receives two parameters: request and response.
+The request object represents the incoming HTTP request and contains information like URL, headers, and payload.
+The response object allows we to send an HTTP response back to the client with the desired status code, headers, and body.
+3. `Making HTTP request`: The http.request() method is used to make an HTTP request to a remote server.
+We can specify the request method (GET, POST, etc.), headers, and request payload.
+The request object returned by http.request() allows we to handle the response from the server.
+4. `Handling events`: The HTTP server and client objects emit various events that you can listen to, such as request, response, data, end, error, and more.
+Event-driven programming allows you to handle events asynchronously, enabling efficient and non-blocking I/O operations.

+# path
+The path module in NodeJS provides utilities for working with file and directory paths.
+If offers methods to mnaipulate and transform file paths, resolve relative paths, extract file extensions, and more.
+1. Joining Paths: path.join([...paths]): Joins multiple path segments together using the platform-specific separator and returns the resulting path.
+Example: path.join('/path', 'to', 'file.txt') returns '/path/to/file.txt'.
+2. Resolving Paths: path.resolve([...paths]): Resolves an absolute path relative to the current working directory.
+Example: path.resolve('path', 'to', 'file.txt') returns the absolute path based on the current working directory.
+3. Getting Directory and File Names: path.dirname(path): Returns the directory name of a path.
+Example: path.dirname('/path/to/file.txt') returns '/path/to'. path.basename(path, [ext]): Returns the last portion of a path, optionally excluding the file extension.
+Example: path.basename('/path/to/file.txt') returns 'file.txt'.
+4. File Extension Manipulation: path.extname(path): Returns the file extension of a path.
+Example: path.extname('/path/to/file.txt') returns '.txt'. path.parse(path): Returns an object with the individual components of a file path (root, dir, base, ext, name).
+Example: path.parse('/path/to/file.txt') returns { root: '/', dir: '/path/to', base: 'file.txt', ext: '.txt', name: 'file' }.
+5. Normalizing Paths: path.normalize(path): Normalizes a path by resolving '.' and '..' segments.
+Example: path.normalize('/path/../file.txt') returns '/file.txt'.
+6. Checking Path Existence: fs.existsSync(path): Checks if a file or directory exists at the specified path synchronously and returns a boolean value.
+Example: fs.existsSync('/path/to/file.txt') returns true or false depending on the existence of the file or directory.

 # Events and Callbacks
 Event loop is a fundamental part of node architecture.
 It a mechanism that allows an event-driven non-blocking I/O model.
 The event loop enables NodeJS to handle multiple requests and perform I/O operations without blocking the execution of other code.